Skip to main content

 Which Meraki devices are impacted?

-Certain MV22X and MV72X models.
-This discrepancy has been addressed; no future orders will be affected.
+The discrepancy affected certain MV22X and MV72X models.
+This issue has been resolved, and future orders will not be impacted.

 How can impacted MVs be identified?

-Please contact Meraki Technical Support to request a list of your impacted MV serial numbers.
+Contact Meraki Technical Support to get a list of your impacted MV serial numbers.

 Open a case via: